New U.S. SNOMED CT Content Request System

 SNOMED CT was designated as a national standard for several purposes (problem list, public health reporting) in the initial certification criteria for EHRs issued by the Office of the National Coordinator for Health Information Technology.
 Recent recommendations from HHS advisory committees have proposed that SNOMED CT be the U.S. national standard for additional categories of information in EHRs and for additional health information exchange transactions.
 SNOMED CT has been chosen as the standard for selected data elements in international genetic information resources, including a Genetic Testing Registry and database of clinically significant human variations under development at NIH.
 It is also being used in an increasing number of clinical research studies.

-Questions and comments about the USCRS beta launch should be sent to NLM Customer Service with the subject line "U.S. SNOMED CT Content Request System.”
+Questions and comments about the USCRS beta launch should be sent to Contact NLM with the subject line "U.S. SNOMED CT Content Request System.”

 Willis J. New U.S. SNOMED CT Content Request System.
 NLM Tech Bull.
 2011 Sep-Oct;(382):e10.